184.108.40.206 Respectful Negotiation

-Donald Trump’s trade war with China is popular with his supporters; he and they feel good about his adversarial approach to negotiation.
-It is a prime example of a coercive foreign policy (18.104.22.168).
+Donald Trump’s trade war with China is popular with his supporters; he and they feel good about his adversarial approach of imposing tariffs rather than negotiating compromises.
+It is a prime example of a coercive foreign policy (220.127.116.11).
 It is partly counter-productive, however: China has retaliated against each of his tariff increases and both countries’ economies are being damaged.
 An Economist article, Weapons of mass disruption, warns of the long-term impact of his increasing use of tariffs to exert pressure:

 “This pumped-up vision of a 21st-century superpower may be seductive for some.
 But it could spark a crisis, and it is eroding America’s most valuable asset—its legitimacy.”

-In another recent example, Theresa May’s attempt to bully Parliament over the Brexit negotiations has utterly failed and she has had to resign.
-An editorial comment, The Times view on Theresa May’s resignation, included this remark on her negotiating style:
+Theresa May didn’t reach out to opposition parties and tried to bully Parliament into approving her Brexit Withdrawal Agreement.
+This approach reflected the adversarial style of British party politics; it completely failed and she had to resign.
+An editorial comment, The Times view on Theresa May’s resignation, included this remark on her negotiating style in the UK parliament:

 “Having negotiated her Brexit deal, she made little effort to sell it, choosing instead to try to bully Parliament into ratifying the agreement by running down the clock.”